MukundThorat08/Window-Calculator/README.md

 # Window-Calculator 🟰
-this is just regular calculator
+Simple & Minimilistic windows calculator app

 - ## How to install
 1. Download the whole directory to your system